bdastur/notes/aws/readme.md

 * on-demand is default, but spot instances can be used by referencing a max bid price in the launch config.
 * A launch config can reference on-demand or spot instances but not both.
+* Launch configuration templates are the new version of launch configuration.
+* You can create new versions of launch templates unlike launch configuration.

 **Autoscaling group:**